 The ancient, pre-Christian mythologies and philosophies of the West – from the magical stories of Celtic Ireland, the beautiful poetic sagas of Finland, to the soul-centred mythtellings of Plato in ancient Greece – are rich and complex and beautiful.
 They offer up a world in which everything is not only alive, but has a purpose of its own.
 Where each incarnated soul chooses to come, for a reason, to fulfil its own unique calling and to offer up its own unique gift to the world.
 Here, we’ll focus our attention on the Celtic worldview, in which divine women are portrayed as local representations, or personifications, of the soul of the world: the guardians of the Sovereignty of the land, the keepers of the Grail, and the Voices of the Wells.

 We will contrast this portrayal of women to that of the Native American traditions, separated by geography but deeply connected in their wisdom and knowledge.
-Here we will look to understand aspects of the divine feminine and divine masculine and how these can be brought together, both intellectually and ceremonially, with the intention of supporting ‘Thriving Life’ for all.
+Here we will look to understand aspects of the divine feminine, how we move to a deeper understanding of ‘embodied womanhood’ that is in relationship with the earth, the wild and our place – place in terms of our home, country, time, our purpose and our place within the Sacred Hoop of life.
+We will look at what the embodied feminine means today, both intellectually and ceremonially, conceptually and viscerally, with the intention of supporting ‘Thriving Life’ for all.

 Is This For You?

 This workshop is for women who would like to delve into their own Earth-centred ancestral lineages, and explore authentic ways of weaving them into a living tradition for today.

 During the course of the weekend, we’ll delve deeply into what these traditions can teach us about finding a deeper connection to the living soul of our own places, and through them, to the soul of this beautiful, animate Earth.